PostHog/posthog.com/contents/handbook/company/small-teams.md

 * Who is on the team
 * Key metrics

-These should all be visible on the website, updated when changes are made & confirmed ahead of each quarter so everyone is on the same page.
+These should all be visible in the Handbook, updated when changes are made & confirmed ahead of each quarter so everyone is on the same page.

 ## Small Teams list